Last updated 2026-05-05

 );

-Watch for ValidationRequested events addressed to your validator address, run your tests, and submit your score.
-The contract only accepts a response from the named address.
+Watch for ValidationRequest events addressed to your validator address, run your tests, and submit your score.
+The contract only accepts a response from the named validator address.
 No one else can fill the slot.
 If you never respond, the request stays open indefinitely with no score written.

 Proactive submission (scoring an agent without a prior request) is not part of the v1 contract model.
 The request/response design makes the evaluator’s identity load-bearing and the test definition explicit.
 That’s by design.